What does it mean to get a master’s degree in nursing in public health?

 - Doctor’s offices

-These settings are where nurses with a master’s degree in nursing work.
-They provide healthcare for vulnerable populations.
-They have a wide range of knowledge about population health and can partner with social services, policy-making agencies, local and regional governments to improve the lives of patients they treat in clinics.
-MSN public nurses are not only qualified to provide treatment but also play an important role in education, advocacy, and partnership.
+Nurses with a master’s degree in nursing work in these settings to provide healthcare to vulnerable populations.
+With an extensive range of knowledge about population health, MSN public nurses have the capacity to collaborate with social services, policy-making agencies, local/regional governments to enhance patients’ lives.
+MSN public nurses are not only qualified to provide treatment but also play an invaluable role in education, advocacy and partnership activities.

-Graduates who earn an advanced MSN in public healthcare have leadership potential.
+Graduates with an advanced MSN in public healthcare possess leadership potential.
 They could become Nurse Managers, Community Health Directors or Nurse Educators.
-The Bureau of Labor Statistics reports that Medical and Health Services Managers earn on average $101,340 per year.
-This is one potential outcome of earning an MSN population health.
+According to the Bureau of Labor Statistics, Medical and Health Services Managers earn on average $101,340 annually – one potential outcome from earning your MSN population health degree.

-The Medical and Health Services Manager position requires experience as a RN in a clinical or administrative role.
-A preferred master’s degree in leadership and management is also required.
-All of these requirements are met by Goodwin University’s MSN program.
+For the Medical and Health Services Manager position, experience as a registered nurse in either clinical or administrative roles is necessary.
+A master’s degree in leadership and management is preferred; these requirements can be fulfilled through Goodwin University’s MSN program.

-What is the degree’s value in comparison to other MSN and MPH degrees?
+What makes the degree unique compared to other MSN and MPH degrees?

-A MSN in public health differs from other MSN programs in terms educational scope, program length and credit amount.
-You should also take a look at the Family Nurse Practitioner (FNP) and the Psychiatric Mental Health Nurse Practitioner (PMHNP).
-The PMHNP program prepares students for the diagnosis, advocacy, and treatment of patients with acute or chronic psychiatric problems.
-To earn the 50 credits necessary to become a PMHNP, it takes seven semesters.
-FNP is a program that trains nurses to promote holistic healthcare across the life span of patients.
-FNP students are awarded 47 credits over 27 months.
-Part-time and year-round.
-Students can also earn 30 credits while completing the MSN program at a quicker rate of 20 months.
-Prospective MSN students should consider the population health focus as a key deciding factor.
+A MSN in public health stands out from other MSN programs in terms of educational scope, program length and credit amount.
+You should also take a look at the Family Nurse Practitioner (FNP) and Psychiatric Mental Health Nurse Practitioner (PMHNP).
+The PMHNP program equips students with the knowledge and skills to diagnose, advocate for, and treat patients suffering from acute or chronic mental health issues.
+To earn the 50 credits necessary to become a PMHNP, students must complete seven semesters of instruction.
+FNP (Family Nurse Practitioner) is a program that prepares nurses to provide holistic healthcare throughout patients’ lifespans.
+Students in this program earn 47 credits over 27 months, part-time or year-round; alternatively, they can earn 30 credits while completing the MSN program at a faster rate of 20 months.
+When selecting which nursing program best suits you, prospective MSN candidates should consider population health focus as one of their key deciding factors.

-If you are passionate about public health, then you may also consider the MSN in Population Health or the Master’s in Public Health.
-Students earn 42 credits and the MPH is completed in 12-15 months.
-You should consider whether you are interested in research, clinical work, policy-writing or program implementation.
-Are you looking to spend more time on data collection or work with patients after your master’s program?
-These questions can help you determine whether the MSN/MPH path is best for your career goals.
+If you have a passion for public health, then the MSN in Population Health or Master’s in Public Health might be for you.
+Students earn 42 credits and the MPH program takes 12-15 months to complete.
+When selecting which degree path is best suited to you, take into account whether research, clinical work, policy writing or program implementation interest you; do you plan to spend more time collecting data or working with patients after finishing your master’s program?
+These questions can help determine whether an MSN/MPH path is suitable for your career objectives.

 Additional Resource: